Master of Arts – Interdisciplinary Studies

 Program application deadline

 There are three program intakes per year.
-The MA-IS office must receive all application materials by:
+All application materials must be received by:

 - January 15 for a course start date in spring of the same year